madhurimadas3/AEM3103/README.md

   *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

-  # Code Listing
+  # Code Listing:

-Unordered List:
 - PaperPlane.m
 	- Establishes Starting Variables
 - EqMotion.m
-	-Function for the equations of motions for the airplane
+	- Function for the equations of motions for the airplane
 - PartA.m
 	- Code for the first set of graphs showing Height vs. Range while varying first initial velocity and then gamma
 - PartB.m